vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 ---
 date: '2022-02-15'
-lastmod: '2022-02-15'
 tags:
 - Kubernetes
 - Debugging Kubernetes
 - DISO
+- "Dump In, Sort Out brainstorming"
 team:
 - David Wu
 - Carlos Nunez
 title: Debugging the Kubernetes Platform
 level1: Managing and Operating Kubernetes
-description: Learn debugging techniques to help you debug common Kubernetes pitfalls
+description: Learn debugging techniques to help you effectively and efficiently debug issues on a Kubernetes platform
 parent: Debugging Kubernetes
 linkTitle: Debugging the Kubernetes Platform
 metaTitle: Debugging the Kubernetes Platform
 ---

 ## Introduction
 One of the most commonly needed and important skills in the world of Kubernetes